-If budget is a major concern for you then you can try outsourcing as much as work possible to contractors, freelancers, and independent workers.
-There are several of them out there who prefer to work out of their homes and on their schedule.
-However, the downside of it is that they may leave you at any time they wish and are not bound by any contract.
+If budget is a major concern for you then you can try outsourcing as much work as possible to contractors, freelancers, and independent workers.
+There are many out there who prefer to work out of their homes and on their schedule.
+No benefits, paid sick or vacantion days, taxes to consider, however, the downside is that they may quit at any time and are not bound by any contract or loyalty.

 ► Offer a competitive salary

-When you offer a good salary with benefits, your business can make do with fewer employees.
+When you offer good salaies including benefits, your business may make do with fewer employees.
 A good workforce is often multi-talented due to their experience and can handle multiple job roles simultaneously.

 ► Provide attractive performance-based incentives

 All employees love incentives and will often forego a high pay packet for attractive incentives.
-These incentives could be in the form of shopping coupons, movie tickets, or just about anything that keeps them motivated.
+These incentives could be in the form of bonus, gift cards, movie tickets, or just about anything that keeps them motivated.

 ► Put social networks to use